 2016 was a banner year for Loch Ness Monster spotting but sightings came to a halt in 2017 according to a story by NPR.
 This is bad for the Loch Ness Monster business.
 This reminds me of story I wrote about Inverness after a visit there.

 It was typical of Irwin to plan events for the both of us on the spur of the moment.
 It was typical of me to be on the receiving end, accepting Irwin’s plans with enthusiasm.
+He had a much better job and lots more money.
+I was just starting out.

 “Did I tell you about Gerry Fine?”